START by exploring Library OneSearch (includes books, ebooks, academic journals, newspapers)

-CINAHL Plus with Full-Text The Cumulative Index to Nursing and Allied Health Literature (CINAHL) is a comprehensive and highly-authoritative database for research in nursing and health sciences.
+CINAHL Complete The Cumulative Index to Nursing and Allied Health Literature (CINAHL) is a comprehensive and highly-authoritative database for research in nursing and health sciences.

 ClinicalKey Medical and surgical, including more than 900 books, 500 journals, thousands of videos and millions of images.
 To access the PDF, please log in or register for a free account.

 The U.S. National Institutes of Health (NIH) free digital archive of biomedical and life sciences journal articles.

 Medline via Web of Science **(Use this interface first) MEDLINE is the premier database for biomedical journal citations dates back to 1946 and includes more than 20 million citations in medicine, nursing, allied health and dentistry.

 Research Literature - then try these databases: